ezEngine/docs-src/pages/samples/monster-attack/devlog-2.md

 Now whenever the creature walks into a trap, the trigger in my trap prefab will fire an event.
 However, so far this event won't have any effect.

 I need to hook up the event from the trigger to my state machine.
-And this is what [visual scripts](../../docs/custom-code/visual-script/visual-script-overview.md) are really good for.
+And this is what [visual scripts (TODO)](../../docs/custom-code/visual-script/visual-script-overview.md) are really good for.

 On the root node of my trap, I added a *Script Component*: